Effective date: October 1, 2009

 Individuals Involved In Your Care or Payment for Your Care: We may give your health information to people involved in your care, such as family members or friends, unless you ask us not to.
 We may give your information to someone who helps pay for your care.
 We may share your information with other health care professionals, government representatives, or disaster-relief organizations, such as the Red Cross, in emergency or disaster-relief situations so they can contact your family or friends or coordinate disaster-relief efforts.

 Patient Directories: We may keep your name, location in the facility, and your general condition in a directory to give to anyone who asks for you by name.
 We may give this information and your religious affiliation to clergy, even if they do not know your name.
 You may ask us to keep your information out of the directory, but you should know that if you do, visitors and florists will not be able to find your room.
 Even if you ask us to keep your information out of the directory, we may share your information for disaster-relief efforts or in declared emergency situations.

 Fundraising Activities: We depend extensively on philanthropy to support our health care missions.
 We may use your name and other limited information to contact you, including the dates of your care, the name of the department where you were treated, and the name of your treating physician so that we may provide you with an opportunity to make a donation to our programs.
-If we do contact you for fundraising or philanthropy purposes, you will be told how you may ask us not to contact you in the future.
+We may collaborate with a third party including Georgetown University, to manage our fundraising activities.
+If we or any of our agents contact you for fundraising or philanthropy purposes, you will be told how you may ask us not to contact you in the future.

 Research: We may use or disclose your health information for research that has been approved by one of our official research review boards, which has evaluated the research proposal and established standards to protect the privacy of your health information.
 We may use or disclose your health information to a researcher preparing to conduct a research project.